Naetw/CTF-pwn-tips/README.md

 ### strcpy

-Assume there is another buffer : `char buf2[60]`
+Assume that there is another buffer : `char buf2[60]`

 * `strcpy(buf, buf2)`
     * No boundary check.
-    * It will copy the content of buf2(until reaching NULL byte) which may be longer than `length(buf)` to buf.
+    * It copies the content of buf2(until reaching NULL byte) which may be longer than `length(buf)` to buf.
     * Therefore, it may happen overflow.
     * **pwnable**

 * `strncpy(buf, buf2, 40)`
-    * It will copy 40 bytes from buf2 to buf, but it won't put NULL at the end.
+    * It copies 40 bytes from buf2 to buf, but it won't put NULL byte at the end.
     * Since there is no NULL byte to terminate, it may have **information leak**.
     * **leakable**

 ### strcat

-Assume there is another buffer : `char buf2[60]`
+Assume that there is another buffer : `char buf2[60]`

 * `strcat(buf, buf2)`
     * Of course, it may cause **overflow** if `length(buf)` isn't large enough.
-    * It will put NULL at the end, it may cause **one-byte-overflow**.
+    * It puts NULL byte at the end, it may cause **one-byte-overflow**.
-    * In some case, we can use this NULL byte to change stack address or heap address.
+    * In some cases, we can use this NULL byte to change stack address or heap address.
     * **pwnable**

 * `strncat(buf, buf2, n)`